atoy40/meteor-accounts-ldap-profile/README.md

 * filter allow you to specify the search filter. all instances of %uid will be replaced.
 Default is "(uid=%uid)"
 * default scope is "one" (can be "base", "one" and "tree")
 * default nameAttribute is displayName, fallback to uid if not found
+* default mailAttribute is mail.
+It's used to populate user.emails array.
 * forceUsername to true will copy the uid as user.username
 * throwError will abort user creation if it's not found in directory